santosh-rumsan/raman/README.md

 ## Adding libraries

-- Create package.json as show in textparser folder (Change the name as required)
+- Create package.json as show in sdk folder (Change the name as required)
   - Take note of the following.
 These are what gets imported in the applications.

 ```